-To support risk/benefit evaluations, we will provide comparable estimates of the associations between COVID-19 infection and the outcomes under study.
+The secondary exposure of interest will be COVID-19 infection to support risk/benefit evaluations, we will provide comparable estimates of the associations between COVID-19 infection and the outcomes under study.
 In the secondary objectives on the risk of study outcomes following infection, we will use a positive RT-PCR test as exposure.
 We will include positive RT-PCR results from August 1, 2020, to February 28, 2022, to cover the period when testing has been accessible to the general population.
-We will consider infection as a time-varying variable.
+We will consider infection as a timevarying variable.
 We will define two periods of interest following infection.
 The acute period of interest will last 28-days following infection.
-It will start on day 0 (day of positive RT-PCR test) and will last up to day 27.
+It will start on day 0 (the day of positive RT-PCR test) and will last up to day 27.
 The post-acute period of interest will start on day 28 following infection and will last until a censoring event or until the end of the study.
-Vaccination and re-infections will be considered censoring events.
+Vaccination and reinfections will be considered censoring events.